Cleaning Old Coins

 Verifying silver can be made much simpler with the use of neodymium magnets.

 Silver is non-ferrous, which means that it is not magnetic.
-If the silver is genuine, the magnet will not stick to it, but at angle will slide down the piece showing some slight resistance.
-However, if the magnet sticks to the bullion, it is likely to be counterfeit metal alloy or plated material.
+If the silver is genuine, the magnet will not stick to it but slide down the piece at an angle, showing some slight resistance.

 Measuring with a Precision Scale

-A scale allows you to weigh the bullion accurately and determine its weight in grams or troy ounces.
-Once you have an accurate weight, you can then compare it to the manufacturer’s stated weight to and note any variances.
-When measuring in fractions of a gram there is likely to be some variances in weight, even between silver rounds of the same manufacturer and design.
+Once you have an accurate weight, you can compare it to the manufacturer’s stated weight and note any variances.
+When measuring in fractions of a gram, there are likely to be some variances in weight, even between silver rounds of the same manufacturer and design.

-Water Displacement
+Test Silver With Water Displacement

 Water displacement is a technique that measures the volume of an object submerged in water and the amount of water it displaces.
-This method can be used to verify the weight and density of silver bullion.

 Silver has a density of 10.49 grams per cubic centimeter, meaning a piece of silver bullion should have a specific weight based on its size.
 By measuring the weight and volume of the bullion, you can calculate its density and compare it to the expected density for silver to ensure that it is authentic.